-New York based Cinema Tropical is a 501(c)(3) non-profit media arts organization dedicated to promoting, programming and distributing Latin American cinema in the United States.
+New York-based Cinema Tropical is a 501(c)(3) non-profit media arts organization that has become the leading presenter of Latin American cinema in the United States.
 Founded in 2001 with the mission of distributing, programming and promoting what was to become the biggest boom of Latin American cinema in decades, Cinema Tropical brought U.S. audiences some of the first screening of films such as Amores Perros and Y Tu Mamá También.

 Through a diversity of programs and initiatives, Cinema Tropical is thriving as a dynamic and groundbreaking organization experimenting in the creation of better and more effective strategies for the distribution and exhibition of foreign cinema in this country.

-In 2011, in occasion of the organization's tenth anniversary, The Museum of Modern Art paid tribute to the work of the organization with the series ‘In Focus: Cinema Tropical.’
+In 2011, in occasion of the organization's tenth anniversary, The Museum of Modern Art paid tribute to the work of Cinema Tropical with the special series ‘In Focus: Cinema Tropical.’

 Cinema Tropical—the brainchild of Carlos A Gutiérrez and Monika Wagenberg—was officially launched on February 19, 2001, with a special screening of the Argentinean film Silvia Prieto by Martín Rejtman at the (now-extinct) Two Boots Pioneer Theater in New York City’s East Village with the attendance of the Argentine filmmaker.